What Happens When the Plan Disappears

 As a sophomore, Jonathan landed an internship at Madison Square Garden.
 He later interned at Paramount and then returned to Madison Square Garden for another role.
 The environments were fast paced and demanding, and he said the habits he developed through mentorship helped him navigate them.

-“I wouldn’t have gotten those internships without that relationship,” he said.
+“I wouldn’t have gotten those internships, other career opportunities or built the confidence I have today without that relationship,” he said.

-After graduating, Jonathan took a full time role at a marketing agency creating campaigns.
+After graduating, Jonathan took a full time role at a marketing agency, creating impactful marketing campaigns.
 The referral came through a connection he had made during his Madison Square Garden work, experience he traces back to that first mentorship.

 When he talks about what he wants next, he talks about giving back.
-He has already referred others to City Tutors and is interested in stepping further into the community as his career stabilizes.
+He has already referred both mentors and mentees to City Tutors and is interested in stepping further into the community as his career stabilizes.

 When asked what changed most, Jonathan talked about how he approaches people and time.
 He prepares intentionally, follows through, and expresses appreciation clearly.